Society for Effecting the Abolition of the Slave Trade: 1807 abolition

 In 1807, the British Parliament voted to abolish the international slave trade under the Abolition of the Slave Trade Act, and enforce this through its maritime power, the Royal Navy.
 The society wound up its work after the Act was passed.

-The United States also prohibited the African slave trade in the same year, to take effect on 1 January 1808.
+The United States also prohibited the African slave trade in the same year, taking effect on 1 January 1808.

-In 1808 a separate Act was passed in the UK to give greater British protection to Freetown in West Africa (now capital of Sierra Leone), a colony established in 1788 for the resettlement of former slaves and Poor Blacks from London, as well as Black Loyalists who had initially been relocated to Nova Scotia following the American Revolutionary War.
-The Timni chief Nembana sold a strip of land to British official to establish this colony for freed slaves.
+In 1808 a separate Act was passed in the UK to give greater British protection to Freetown in West Africa (now the capital of Sierra Leone), a colony established in 1788 for the resettlement of former slaves and Poor Blacks from London, as well as Black Loyalists who had initially been relocated to Nova Scotia following the American Revolutionary War.
+The Timni chief Nembana sold a strip of land to a British official to establish this colony for freed slaves.
 When the Royal Navy later intercepted illegal slave trading ships, its crews frequently resettled the liberated Africans at Freetown.

 New society

-From 1823, the Society for the Mitigation and Gradual Abolition of Slavery Throughout the British Dominions (aka Anti-Slavery Society) became the primary organised group working for legislation to abolish slavery.
+From 1823, the Society for the Mitigation and Gradual Abolition of Slavery Throughout the British Dominions (also known as the Anti-Slavery Society) became the primary organised group working for legislation to abolish slavery.
 The Society and supporters, including captive and freed Africans, missionaries and evangelical movements in the colonies, worked to achieve the first stage of legal emancipation in the colonies.
 It also supported abolitionists in the United States.
 Many British supported lecture tours by American abolitionists in Britain who were raising funds for efforts in the United States.
 Such supporters sometimes provided refuge to Americans who had escaped from slavery and helped raise money to buy their freedom, as for Frederick Douglass.